 Another Apocynaceae considered toxic: Is the Desert Rose Poisonous?

-Being a native to warm climatic regions of Mexico, Central and South America, West Indies, and South Western states of U.S., Mandevilla plants grow year-round and survive winters fairly well even when grown in U.S. Department of Agriculture (USDA) hardiness zones 9 to 11.
+Being native to warm climatic regions of Mexico, Central and South America, the West Indies, and South Western states of the U.S., Mandevilla plants grow year-round and survive winters fairly well even when grown in U.S. Department of Agriculture (USDA) hardiness zones 9 to 11.

 They prefer to remain indoors during the winter months.